mrkkrp/markkarpov.com/tutorial/megaparsec.md

       fail msg
 ```

-This way we just set offset in the input stream to what if was before
+This way we just set the offset in the input stream to what it was before
-running `p` and then fail.
-There is a mismatch now in what remains
+running `p`, and then fail.
+There is now a mismatch between what remains
-unconsumed vs offset position, but it does not matter in this case because
+unconsumed and the offset position, but it does not matter in this case,
-we end parsing immediately by calling `fail`.
-It may matter in other cases.
+because we end parsing immediately by calling `fail`.
+It may matter in other
-We will see how to do better in situations like this later in this chapter.
+cases.
+We will see how to do better in situations like this later in this
+chapter.

 ## Parsing expressions

 By “expression” we mean a structure formed from terms and operators applied
 to those terms.
-Operators can be prefix, infix, and postfix, left and
+Operators can be prefix, infix, or postfix, left- or
-right-associative, with different precedence.
+right-associative, and of different precedence.
 An example of such a construct
-would be arithmetic expressions familiar from school:
+would be the arithmetic expressions familiar from school:

 ```
 a * (b + 2)